MartijnPanneels/Cyber3/Chapters/02/Lab02.md

 Change the DNS ip of the red machine: `sudo vi /etc/resolv.conf` -> `sudo chattr +i /etc/resolv.conf`

 5. After the network segmentation I need to set up the firewall.
 For this I used nftables.

+-   Installing nftables and check if running `systemctl status nftables`
+-   I created a file: vi firewall.nft
+-   I activated it using `sudo nft -f firewall.nft`
+-   To check if it worked i used `sudo nft list ruleset`

-6. I can still surf to /www.cybersec.internal, but i can't connect to the other internal services from the red machine.
+1. I can still surf to /www.cybersec.internal, but i can't connect to the other internal services from the red machine.
-7. If i do an nmap on the webserver.
+2. If i do an nmap on the webserver.
 I can see that port 80 is open, but port 22 and 666 are filtered.
 This is because of the firewall-settings